anesmacic/labeler/README.md

 Finally export your annotations once you feel you're done.

 Coming soon is a Python package to postprocess labels into image masks.

+CSS was written for Desktop use.
+Resize at your own risk.
+Want to style the tool better?
+Please reach out.